python/cpython/Doc/library/urllib.request.rst

    the default installed global :class:`OpenerDirector` uses :class:`UnknownHandler` to ensure this never happens).

-   In addition, default installed :class:`ProxyHandler` makes sure the requests are handled through the proxy when they are set.
+   In addition, if proxy settings are detected (for example, when a ``*_proxy`` environment variable like :envvar:`http_proxy` is set), :class:`ProxyHandler` is default installed and makes sure the requests are handled through the proxy.

    The legacy ``urllib.urlopen`` function from Python 2.6 and earlier has been discontinued; :func:`urllib.request.urlopen` corresponds to the old